ying-tang/help-documentation/_openstack/OpenStack_network_concepts.md

 editor: Leslie Lundquist
 dateAdded: May 25, 2016
 ---
+##Introduction to OpenStack Cloud Network Concepts

+ This document offers a basic introduction to some common networking concepts.
+You'll encounter these concepts when working with your IBM Blue Box Cloud.

-## Basic Terminology Used in This Document
+### Terminology Used in This Document

 | **Concept**          | **Description**                                                                                                                                   																		 |
 |----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|